Scottie Gaskins, MA Ed | Chair | NC At-Large Member

 Angela Orsky, DNP, LNHA, RN | SC At-Large Member

-Angela Orksy is the Senior Administrator for Post-Acute Services with Greenville Health System.
+Angela Orksy is Vice President of Post-Acute Services with Prisma Health.
 In this position, she has responsibility for System strategy initiatives for post-acute services and operational oversight for eight System-owned entities: home health, hospice, skilled nursing, sub-acute, durable medical equipment, orthotic equipment, senior care (PACE program), and an emergency management service.
 Her most previous work experience includes tenures with Carolinas HealthCare System as Assistant Vice-President for the Continuing Care Services Division, and with Cleveland County HealthCare System/ Carolinas HealthCare System as Vice President of Palliative Care.
 Since 2012, she has served as adjunct faculty in the Doctor of Nursing Practice and Graduate Programs at Gardner-Webb University, and in the School of Nursing’s Graduate Program at Western Carolina University.Angela’s professional education includes degrees from Isothermal Community College, Gardner-Webb University, St. Joseph’s College and Duke University.

 Catherine Harvey Sevier, DPH | NC At-Large Director